SignalK/signalk.github.io/overview.md

 Signal K data is transmitted as a JSON string.
 JSON is native to the Internet, and to browsers, so transmission is supported on any medium that can access the Internet.
 That includes mobile data, WiFi, Ethernet, USB, Bluetooth, and pretty much anything coming.
-But importantly we are just sending a string of characters – so we can send data over serial cables (RS232/442/etc.), Onewire, CAN, in fact almost anything.
+But importantly we are just sending a string of characters – so we can send data over a simple serial cable (RS232/442/etc.), Onewire, CAN, in fact almost anything.

 Over the years the speed of data transmissions has increased enormously.
 NMEA 0183 is 4800 bits/s, the highspeed version is 38.4 kbits/s and NMEA 2000 is 250 kbit/s.
 These are all fine for their respective uses, 38.4k is quite enough for AIS